develax/RazorExpress/README.md

 });
 ```
 4. Create the *"views"* folder.
 This is the directory defined in Express by default where the template files are located.
 If you want to use another folder you can change it with `app.set('views', './another-views-folder')` method.
-5. Create a *view-template* file in that folder named *index.raz*.
+5. Create a *view-template* file in that folder named *"index.raz"*.
 It would have pretty much the same content as in the [previous example](#nodejs-example) except we have to add some basic HTML markup.
 Notice that the *view-template* file has **'.raz'** extension which every Razor-Express *view* file must have.

 **index.raz** file:
 ```HTML+Razor